marcbarry/jee-joo/deck-draft.md

 - I'll pick them up later.
 - Thank you for your help.

+### Calls & Plans

+Phone-flavoured phrases — separate from the rest because they share a register and tend to chain together.

+- Please call me.
+- I will call you tomorrow.
+- Can you come?
+- I can come.
+- I can't come.

 ### Getting By

 Phrases for when the conversation outpaces the learner.